LevanceWam/JavascriptCourse/README.md

 <p>Classes are basically constructor functions.</p>

 <p>In es6 there is a new way to create objects and implement inheritance by using classes.
 These classes are not like the classes we have in languages like c# and java.
 Javascript classes essentially syntactic sugar over prototypical inheritance that's why in the last section we had to learn prototypical inheritance the way that we did so we can understand how prototypical inheritance works before we look at the new syntax which is cleaner and simpler</p>

+<p>We can define classes using a declaration or a expression syntax.
+But, unlike functions, class declarations or class expressions are not hoisted so we cannot create a object before declaring a class.</p>

+<h4>Strict mode:</h4>

+<p>in JS we have something called strict mode. when we enable this mode.
+Javascript engine will be more sensitive so it will do more error checking.
+If there are errors that silently fail its going to turn them into exceptions it will also change the behavior of the keyword 'this' in functions to enable it at the top of the page write 'use strict'. </p>